pablocru/imaengine.org/src/content/blogCategory/resources.md

+---
+title: Digitalization and IIoT Resources
 tabTitle: IIoT Software Development Resources | Imaengine
-pageTitle: Digitalization and IIoT Resources
 seoTitle: "Digitalization Resources: Software Development for IIoT"
 seoDescription: >-
   Explore our collection of software development tools, tutorials, and insights for IIoT and industry digitalization
-pageDescription: >-
+---

 Explore our collection of software development tools, tutorials, and insights for IIoT and industry digitalization